-- Professional challenges of working with limited information, uncertainty and risk. - The importance of asking the 'second question'. - The value of using chronologies for case oversight. - The value of history taking to form part of holistic assessment (mechanism of injury). - Assessment of key males present in a child's life. - Understanding bonding and attachment behaviours.
+- Professional challenges of working with limited information, uncertainty and risk. - The importance of asking the 'second question'. - The value of using chronologies for case oversight. - Knowledge of the Surrey bruising protocol for children who are not independently mobile. - Assessment of key males present in a child's life. - Understanding bonding and attachment behaviours.